zef/jquery-hitman/README.markdown

 Options
 -------

-You can pass a default callback to be called when any element is removed:
+You can pass a default callback to be called after any element is removed:
 ```javascript
 $(document).hitman({
   callback: function() {